NYAA: New York Academy of Art, Tribeca Historic District

 TriBeCa, New York City,Graduate Art School

-The design of the interior spaces progressively developed an authentic and responsible loft aesthetic whose raw finishes complement the art being produced, contrasting with the often precious quality of the figurative paintings, the new organization simplifies circulation, clarifies way-finding, critical during the crowded public events, allowing the gritty teaching and studio spaces where art is produced to completely transform into refined elegant galleries where the Art is routinely sold.
+The design of the interior spaces progressively developed an authentic and responsible loft aesthetic with the often-precious quality of the figurative paintings, the new organization allows for the gritty studio spaces where art is produced to completely transform into refined elegant galleries where the Art is routinely sold.

 The restored façade, completely transformed the way the Institution presents itself to the Community and the overall perception of what was called, during one of the LPC’s Hearings, the last “bleak block” in Tribeca.